-After all evidence is heard, the judge may give a decision on the case there and then, or may adjourn the case to consider the matter in further detail and deliver judgement at that stage.
+After all evidence is heard, the judge may give a decision on the case there and then.
+However, he may adjourn the case to consider the matter in further detail and deliver judgement at that stage.

-Remember that tension is a natural part of the court process and our advice to you is to try not to let this get to you.
+Remember that tension is a natural part of the court process.
+Our advice to you is to try not to let this get to you.
 With over 30 years’ experience in looking after clients going to court, you can rest assured that you are in good hands with the Tracey Solicitors team.